 Data from Census 2000 are presented in three printed report series:.

 The data from Census 2000 were derived from a limited number of basic questions asked of the entire population and about every housing unit (referred to as the 100-percent questions, found on the ‘‘short form’’), and from additional questions asked of a sample of the population and housing units (referred to as the sample questions, found on the ‘‘long form’’).
-Appendix D presents facsimiles of the questionnaire pages used to collect the data included in this report.

 The PHC-1, Summary Population and Housing Characteristics, report series provides data based on the 100-percent questions.
 The subjects are age, Hispanic or Latino origin, household relationship, race, sex, tenure (owner- or renter-occupied), and vacancy characteristics.
 Land area measurements and population density also are provided.
 This series is similar to the 1990 census CPH-1 series.

 The PHC-2, Summary Social, Economic, and Housing Characteristics, report series provides

 sample data based on both the 100-percent and the sample questions.
 Sample subjects include place of birth; residence in 1995; language; educational attainment and school enrollment; veteran status; disability status; employment status; journey to work; work status, earnings, income, and poverty status in 1999; physical housing characteristics; units in structure; fuel and equipment characteristics; owner and renter household characteristics, such as year owner moved into unit; home value; contract and gross rent; and mortgage and rental cost characteristics.
 This series is similar to the 1990 census CPH-5 series.